Comparing Sequential Forecasters

 The final adjust win percentage from the previous season, reverted to the mean by one-third, is used as the baseline probability for the next season.
 The final probability forecast for a game between two teams is rescaled to sum to 1. \item \texttt{k29}: The K29 algorithm applied to each team, using the Gaussian kernel with $\sigma=0.1$, computed using data from the current season only.
-The final probability forecast for a game between two teams is rescaled to sum to 1. \end{itemize} }\fi In Figure~\ref{fig:mlb_forecasts}, we plot the five probability forecasters on the last 200 games of 2019.
+The final probability forecast for a game between two teams is rescaled to sum to 1. \end{itemize} In Section~\ref{sec:mlb_forecasters}, we give further details about the five forecasters and also plot their forecasts on the last 200 games of 2019.